DigitalPublishingToolkit/TOD27-Final-Corrections/md/05chapter4.md

 Topics such as these were a constant theme in the conversations about the practice of videoblogging.
-As previously discussed, the technologies available to non-professional media creators at the time were limited, under-developed and expensive and the opportunities that were seen to be opening up in relation to the rise of Web 2.0 technologies gave the videobloggers a sense of being part of an exciting change in media.
+As previously discussed, the technologies available to non-professional media creators at the time were limited, under-developed and expensive, and the opportunities that were seen to be opening up in relation to the rise of Web 2.0 technologies gave the videobloggers a sense of being part of an exciting change in media.